y-mpofu/rydar/README.md

 ### 2) Backend (Hosted — No Local Installation Needed)

-The backend API is now fully hosted online, so you do not need to:

 The mobile app is configured to communicate with the deployed backend instance via a predefined API base URL.
 For most users, this means you only need to get the frontend running and the app will talk to the live backend automatically.

 ### 3) Run the Mobile App (Expo)